 ‘Look!
 Rowan!
 Look at Buddy!’

 The little doll is shaking and suddenly he pops up from the floor and unveils!
-Just like Peaches, but with no sparkling!
+Just like Peaches, but with less sparkling!

 ‘I think I can…’ Buddy coughs.
 ‘I can!
 I CAN SPEAK!
 LOOK AT ME!’
 Buddy screams, jumping up and down.

 ‘I said speak!
 Not scream!’
-Rowan hides his ears.
+Rowan puts his hands over his ears.

 Peaches circles around Buddy admiringly.
 ‘I guess we’ll have to prepare two potions…’